FreeYourSoul/FreExGraph/README.md

                 return False
         return True

-    def __len__(self):
-        return len(self.node_group)
 ```

 You need to note the following:

 * You need to set the variable `extension_node` variable from FreExNode to `True` in order to specify to freexgraph that your node is a custom extensioone
-* You need to use the function `apply_visitation_` (**NOT** `visit` as the visit function apply a hook_start and hook_end that you wouldn't expect, especially if, as recommended, you re-initialize your visitor in the hook_start step) on each node that your extension node is... extending :p.
+* You need to use the function `apply_visitation_` in your `accept` implementation (**NOT** `visit` as the visit function apply a hook_start and hook_end that you wouldn't expect, especially if, as recommended, you re-initialize your visitor in the hook_start step) on each node that your extension node is... extending :p.
-* You need to implement a `__len__` method in order to have some standard visitor and the tqdm implementation to work properly, this len method has to return the number of element that will be visited by visiting your extension node

 ### Fork